magic-heidi/swiss-invoice-qr-code-api/README.md

 - `currency` (string): To select the currency of the invoice. `EUR` or `CHF`.
 Defaults to `CHF` if left empty.
 - `message` (string) Max 140 characters that you can add to the payment.
 Will be encoded in the QR code and passed with the payment.
 Usually used for payment references.
 - `qr_only` (bool): Defaults to false.
 Set to true if you only want the QR Slip (not the full invoice).
+- `dont_round` (bool): Defaults to false.
+Set to true if you don't want the amounts to be rounded to the nearest 5 cents.

 ### Optional VAT Parameters